Changissnz/nu_merchant_principal/README.md

 manner by participants that aspire for exerting what they believe to be direct control on the matters of the system's application.

+An interesting technique, given the name "<ins>passive-deconfliction scheme</ins>" in this section, is sometimes used in procedural functionings of an alliance.